PaulMayer123/Seminar/_posts/2022-11-19-Boltzmann-Generatos.md

 We start by drawing a sample from a gaussian distribution.
 Then we transform it through our Network and therefore get a sample in our configuration space.
 We thus generate a distribution p<sub>x</sub>.
 This distribution is similar to the boltzmann distribution, but not exact.
 That's why some reweighting is needed.
 Our Network consists out of smaller blocks.
-Which we now take a closer look at.

 - - - -